smaldini/azondi/resources/markdown/getting-started.md

 publishing similar messages together for the sake of clarity, i.e. temp sensor would publish to the */users/foo/temprature* topic.

-opensensors allows you to free reign in managing your topics, you can create and publish to any number of public topics under the */users/'your id'/* hierarchy.
+opensensors allows you free reign in managing your topics, you can create and publish to any number of public topics under the */users/'your id'/* hierarchy.